Xiaomi Mi 8 full review

 Xiaomi Mi 8: Verdict

-At significantly less cost the Mi 8 is a tough rival to more familiar flagship phones on the UK high street.
+At significantly less cost the Mi 8 is a tough rival to more familiar flagship phones on the UK high street, though it has now been updated with Mi 9.
 It misses a few features such as waterproofing and wireless charging, but there's a gorgeous 18.7:9 AMOLED display, 3D face recognition and some seriously powerful hardware.
 A beautiful design and high-quality build round off a fantastic deal.
 We strongly recommend purchasing the Global edition, but it is possible to install Google services even on the Chinese edition via the Mi App Store.

 - MIUI 9